Chirag-ahir/SFC-Preparation/README.md

 What are two data storage options available in SFMC?<br>
 Data extensions (Available for all channels)<br>
 Subscriber list (Available in email)

+What is Data Extension?<br>
+A data extension is a table within the application database that contains your data.